-During the fiscal year ended December 31, 2020, no option-based awards were granted or outstanding.
+During the fiscal year ended December 31, 2021, no option-based awards were granted or outstanding.

 The Company believes that encouraging its executives and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
-Accordingly, the Company intends to adopt a share option plan in connection with its proposed listing of Common Shares on a Canadian stock exchange.
+Accordingly, the Company intends to adopt a share option plan if and when a listing of Common Shares is sought.

-Given the evolving nature of the Company's business as a mineral exploration and development company, the Board continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.
+Given the evolving nature of the Company's business as a mineral exploration company, the Board continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.